binance/binance-spot-api-docs/web-socket-api.md

   "id": "6ffebe91-01d9-43ac-be99-57cf062e0e30",
   "status": 200,
   "result": {
-    "standardCommissionForOrder": {           //Commission rates for the order depending on its role (e.g. maker or taker) "maker": "0.00000112",
+    "standardCommissionForOrder": {           //Standard commission rates on trades from the order.
+      "maker": "0.00000112",
       "taker": "0.00000114"
     },
-    "taxCommissionForOrder": {                 //Tax rates for the order depending on its role (e.g. maker or taker) "maker": "0.00000112",
+    "taxCommissionForOrder": {                //Tax commission rates for trades from the order "maker": "0.00000112",
       "taker": "0.00000114"
     },
     "discount": {                             //Discount on standard commissions when paying in BNB.
       "enabledForAccount": true,
       "enabledForSymbol": true,
       "discountAsset": "BNB",
-      "discount": "0.25"                       //Standard commission is reduced by this rate when paying in BNB.
+      "discount": "0.25000000"                //Standard commission is reduced by this rate when paying in BNB.
     }
   },
   "rateLimits": [